 In This Article

-Impending heart attacks are not always about chest pain.
+Impending heart attack in women are not always about chest pain.
 Since we are used to this scenario in the movies or on TV, we think of it as the only sign of serious heart disease.
 However, there are many more signs of heart attack, which most people are unaware of.
 Also, more importantly, when compared to men, women face different symptoms of a serious heart condition.

 So why do women not think of “heart disease” when these symptoms happen?
 First, most of us simply don’t know.
 Because no one told us these symptoms could be precursors to a heart attack.